Marrakech Photography Workshop 2026 · World Press Photo · €775

 Led by documentary photographer Daniel Rodrigues, this four-day immersive programme combines fieldwork, editing, research, and close individual guidance.
 The aim is not to chase spectacle, but to learn how to work with intention: reading light, recognising gestures, approaching people respectfully, and constructing a visual story from the fabric of everyday life.

-The Marrakech workshop has two editions in 2026, from March 19 to 22 (sold out) and from September 19 to 22 (places available).
+The Marrakech workshop has two editions in 2026, from March 19 to 22 (sold out) and from October 15 to 18 (places available).
 The workshop runs over four full days and is limited to a small group to ensure close guidance and meaningful development.

 Maximum: 8 participants